 I should note that I did not walk away from the table hungry as a friend on the keto diet gave me her cornmeal biscuit – and it was delish.

-While Woodlake Tavern is off the beaten path, the food and the attentive and friendly staff impressed me.
+To sum up, while Woodlake Tavern is off the beaten path the food and the attentive and friendly staff impressed me.
 I look forward to returning to Woodlake Tavern – perhaps to dine on the backyard patio in the summer.

 Comments on Woodlake Tavern?